An axiomatization of six-functor formalisms: Introduction

 with $i\in I$ and $p\in P$. \end{defn}

 We call a functor of $\infty$-categories a left-left adjoint if it is a left adjoint, and its right adjoint is also a left adjoint; in other words if it occurs as leftmost functor in an adjoint triple.
-Using methods from \cite{mann_thesis} and \cite{liu_zheng_gluing},\cite{liu_zheng_six_ops} we can show the following. \begin{propx}[Proposition \ref{prop:w6FF}] The $\infty$-category $ \mathbf{6FF}$ is equivalent to the $\infty$-category of lax symmetric monoidal functors
+Using methods from \cite{mann_thesis} and \cite{liu_zheng_six_ops} we can show the following, showing that a Nagata six-functor formalism is indeed determined just by its restriction to $I$- and $P$-morphisms. \begin{propx}[Proposition \ref{prop:w6FF}] The $\infty$-category $ \textup{\textbf{6FF}}$ is equivalent to the $\infty$-category of lax symmetric monoidal functors

-such that \begin{itemize} \item[(i)]for $X$ in $\C$, $F(X)$ with the induced symmetric monoidal structure is a closed symmetric monoidal $\infty$-category, \item[(ii)] for any morphism $f$ in $\delta^*_+\C(P^\op,I)$, $F(f)$ is a left-left adjoint, \item[(iii)] and $F$ sends certain types of squares to adjointable squares (the \textit{BC property}, see (B) in Definition \ref{defn:bc_span}). \end{itemize} and of symmetric natural transformations that are compatible with the right adjoints of the functors $F(f)$. \end{propx} \begin{rmk} In a sense, Proposition \ref{propx:intro0} looks like a dual the conjecture stated on \cite[page 47]{scholze_notes}, and \cite[Theorem 2.51]{khan}.
-Scholze conjectures that Mann's construction \cite[Proposition A.5.10]{mann_thesis} induces an equivalence between the $\infty$-category of ``three-functor formalisms'' with Grothendieck and Wirthm\"uller contexts, and the $\infty$-category of functors $D^*:\C^\op \to \cat$ that encode the data of $f^*$ for all morphisms, satisfying certain conditions that involve the existence of a left adjoint adjoint $i_\natural\vdash i^*$ for $i$ in $I$ and a right adjoint $p^*\vdash p_*$ for $p$ in $P$ (this can be refined to a statement about six-functor formalisms).
-In upcoming work with Adam Dauser, we prove this conjecture with the method used in the current paper.
+such that \begin{itemize} \item[(i)]for $X$ in $\C$, $F(X)$ with the induced symmetric monoidal structure is a closed symmetric monoidal $\infty$-category, \item[(ii)] for any morphism $f$ in $\corr(\C,P,I)$, $F(f)$ is a left-left adjoint, \item[(iii)] and $F$ sends certain types of squares to adjoinable squares (the \textit{BC property}, see (B) in Definition \ref{defn:bc_span}). \end{itemize} and of symmetric natural transformations that are compatible with the right adjoints of the functors $F(f)$. \end{propx}

+\begin{rmk} In a sense, Proposition \ref{propx:intro0} looks like a dual the conjecture stated in \cite[page 47]{scholze_notes}, and \cite[Theorem 2.51]{khan}.
+Scholze conjectures that Mann's construction \cite[Proposition A.5.10]{mann_thesis} induces an equivalence between the $\infty$-category of ``three-functor formalisms'' with Grothendieck and Wirthm\"uller contexts, and the $\infty$-category of functors $D^*:\C^\op \to \cat$ that encode the data of $f^*$ for all morphisms and satisfy certain conditions that involve the existence of a left adjoint adjoint $i_\natural\vdash i^*$ for $i$ in $I$ and a right adjoint $p^*\vdash p_*$ for $p$ in $P$ (this can be refined to a statement about six-functor formalisms).
+In joint work with Adam Dauser \cite{conjecture}, we prove this conjecture with the methods also used in the current paper.
 This also implies a proof of \cite[Theorem 2.51]{khan} that avoids the use of $(\infty,2)$-categories. \end{rmk}